datacommonsorg/docsite/api/python/stat_value.md

 grand_parent: API
 ---

-# Get Statistics Value for a Place
+# Retrieve statistics value for a place

 Returns a statistical value for a place based on the [`StatisticalVariable`](https://datacommons.org/browser/StatisticalVariable).